EOSDIS Data News: October 20, 2017

-NASA's Global Hydrology Resource Center (GHRC) Distributed Active Archive Center (DAAC) published the Global Precipitation Measurement (GPM) Ground Validation NASA S-Band Dual Polarimetric (NPOL) Doppler Radar OLYMPEX dataset.
-The dataset consists data and images from the NPOL radar during the GPM Olympic Mountains Experiment (OLYMPEX) campaign.
-NPOL, developed by a research team from NASA Wallops Flight Facility, is a fully transportable and self-contained S-band (10 cm), scanning dual-polarimetric Doppler research radar that was placed near the ocean on the Olympic Peninsula, Washington.
+NASA's Global Hydrology Resource Center Distributed Active Archive Center (GHRC DAAC) published the Global Precipitation Measurement Ground Validation (GPM-GV) NASA S-Band Dual Polarimetric (NPOL) Doppler Radar Olympic Mountains Experiment (OLYMPEX) dataset.
+The dataset consists data and images from the NPOL radar during the GPM OLYMPEX campaign.
+NPOL, developed by a research team from NASA's Wallops Flight Facility, is a fully transportable and self-contained S-band (10 cm), scanning dual-polarimetric Doppler research radar that was placed near the ocean on the Olympic Peninsula, Washington.
 Data files are available from November 5, 2015 thru January 15, 2016 in Universal Format (UF), with browse imagery files in PNG format containing corrected radar reflectivity, differential reflectivity, specific differential phase, differential phase, co-polar correlation, and Doppler velocity images

 PO.DAAC successfully ingested seven years of data for a new Quick Scatterometer (QuikSCAT) Level 1C Averaged Sigma-0 and Winds product from the Non-Spinning Antenna Version 2.0 dataset.